2011 Bulgaria anti-Romani protests: October protests

 Protests continued on 1 October in Sofia, with 2000 Bulgarians marching against the Romani and what they viewed to be the "impunity and the corruption" of the political elite in the country.

 Volen Siderov, leader of the far-right Ataka party and presidential candidate, spoke to a crowd at the Presidential Palace in Sofia, calling for the death penalty to be reinstated, as well as Romani ghettos to be dismantled.

 Many of these organized protests were accompanied by ethnic clashes and racist violence against Romani.
 The protesters shouted racist slogans like "Gypsies into soap" and "Turks under the knife."
 Many protesters were arrested for public order offenses.
 The news media labelled the protests as anti-Romani Pogroms.

 Political reaction

 According to the BBC, President Georgy Parvanov called on the protesters for "an end to the language of hatred".
 Parvanov and Prime Minister Boyko Borisov called a meeting of the national security council to address the issue.

 These protests came before the presidential elections on 23 October.
 Far-right Ataka party leader Volen Siderov tried to capitalise on the tensions and called for the death penalty to be reinstated and for Romani "ghettos" to be dismantled.

 The United Nations and the OSCE condemned the demonstrations and the violence.

 International reaction

 Reuters attributed the protests and civil disturbances to the lack of an effective justice system in the country.
-Russian media emphasized the ethnic nature of the societal polarizations, expressing the belief that the Roma are indirectly benefiting due to a positive discrimination on the part of law enforcement agents.
+Russian media emphasized the ethnic nature of the societal polarizations, expressing the belief that the Roma are indirectly benefiting from positive discrimination on the part of law enforcement agents.

+Trial

+In January 2012, Kiril Rashkov was convicted of making death threats against two villagers from Katunitsa.
+He was sentenced to 3 and a half years in jail.